bazpardazesh-org/Rakhshai-Graph-based-NLP/README.md

 Persian Causal LM
 ```

-In simple terms, Rakhshai can use graph relationships between words instead of
+In simple terms, RGN can use graph relationships between words instead of
 acting as a purely sequential language model.
 When building the final embedding
 for each token, the model learns how much to trust the text embedding and how
 much to trust the graph embedding.
 The combination is not fixed by hand; it is